 On the contrary we believe that there should be regulations on few rampant malpractices happening in this industry like institutes claiming fake results, misleading marketing/advertisements by institutes etc. Such regulations shall ensure that Parents do not fall for false marketing blitzkrieg and are able to get good education for their children under the right teachers at the right place.

 We, at Bakliwal Tutorials, are committed to produce rational, ethical and powerful citizens who will bring a positive difference to the society.

-Writer Vaibhav Bakliwal is an IITB alumnus, Vice President of coaching federation of India and director of Bakliwal Tutorials, which produced Maharashtra topper in JEE Main in January, 2020.
+Writer Vaibhav Bakliwal is an IITB alumnus, Vice President of the Coaching Federation of India and director of Bakliwal Tutorials, which produced Maharashtra’s topper in JEE Main in January, 2020.